nplutt/learning/cloud-guru/sys-ops/chapter-4.md

 Free tier
 * Allows you to generate, store and manage your encryption keys
 * HSM is under your exclusive control within your VPC
-* FIPS 140-2 Level 3 comliance (US GOvernment for HSMs) - includes tamper-evident
+* FIPS 140-2 Level 3 compliance (US Government for HSMs) - includes tamper-evident
 physical security mechanisms
 * Suitable for applications which have a contractural or regulatory requirement for dedicated hardware managing cryptographic keys